-DVA CHAPTERS: Austria, Bhutan, Canada, Chicago, Chico, Colombo, Connecticut, Dallas, Detroit-Ann Arbor, England, Germany, Kandy, Los Angeles, Madison, Massachusetts, Minnesota, New York City, Penang, Perth, Sacramento, San Diego, San Francisco Bay Area, Singapore, and Silicon Valley.
+DVA CHAPTERS: Austria, Bhutan, Canada, Chicago, Chico, Colombo, Connecticut, Dallas, Detroit-Ann Arbor, England, Germany, Kandy, Los Angeles, Madison, Massachusetts, Minnesota, New York City, Penang, Perth, Sacramento, San Diego, San Francisco Bay Area, Singapore, Silicon Valley, Trincomalee District, and Washington DC.

 Vicki Seglin is an ordained lay member of Thich Nhat Hanh’s Order of Interbeing and practices with Fierce Compassion Sangha in Evanston, Illinois.
 She feels fortunate to be able to practice right livelihood, as a clinical psychologist, and to have found Dharma Voices for Animals, which helps her to actively combine her two spiritual paths of a vegan lifestyle and Buddhist practice.
 Practicing and creating compassion for our animal companions is an essential part of her spiritual aspirations.